ZakaHaceCosas/FuckingNode/README.md

 2. Open this project from the root.
 3. Run `deno task compile`.
 4. An executable for each platform will be created at `dist/`.
 Run the executable for your platform (file names are specific to each platform).

+If you have Deno installed, you can also just `deno -A src/main.ts [...commands]` from the root.

 ---